GSV23/GSV23.github.io/directions.md

 title: Directions to and from Bellavista Relax Hotel
 ---

+Bellavista Relax Hotel is located in Viale Vittorio Emanuele III, 738056 Levico Terme (TN)

-# How to reach Bellavista Relax Hotel in Levico Terme
+# How to reach Bellavista Relax Hotel

 - First step is to reach Trento Train Station, in Piazza Dante (Trento)

-  - **By train:** use Trenitalia web-page to find your route to reach Trento Train Station.
+  - By train: use Trenitalia web-page to find your route to reach Trento Train Station.

-  - **By plane then train:** the following is a short list of possible airports to reach Trento
+  - By plane then train: the following is a short list of possible airports to reach Trento
     1. The closest airport to Trento is "Valerio Catullo" airport in Verona (about 90 km from Trento).
 Once you get there, an aerobus shuttle service to "Verona Porta Nuova" Train Station is available every day, leaving